ziadloo/virtual-background/README.md

         --device=/dev/video20:/dev/video20 \
         virtual_background
     ```
-1. Run the browser and enjoy
+1. Run Chrome and enjoy (based on my test, FireFox does not work)

 ### Note